ngivanyh/linux-cis-compliance/README.md

 2. - [ ] Improve logging of the scripts to include colored output and separate functions for logging
 3. - [ ] Use `JSON` for configuration
 4. - [ ] Implement the system for translating the `JSON` into the `variable_name=value` for shell scripts.
-5. - [ ] Improve logic of the scripts to reduce repeated code
+5. - [ ] Improve logic of the scripts to reduce repeated code, general codefixes
 6. - [ ] Testing on a virtual machine to see if the desired fixes are applied

 ## Testing